 You have to like teenagers to teach at secondary level and not feel intimidated by them.

 Secondary education is compulsory for children between the ages of 11 and 16, but as a secondary school teacher you may be teaching young people up to the age of 18.
 This depends upon whether your secondary school has a sixth form or not – many secondary schools in metropolitan areas, for example, no longer have a sixth form, so post-16 education is provided by separate sixth-form colleges.
 This can make a difference in where you choose to teach, particularly for science teachers who are required to teach all sciences to key stage 4 level and only get to specialise in their degree subject in post-16 education.

 The national curriculum sets the pattern for secondary education but there’s huge diversity in how this pattern works in schools, particularly with the increase in the number of specialist schools and academies.
-Secondary schools also offer subjects outside the core national curriculum list, such as drama, dance and media studies, and there are ITT courses available that specialise in these.
+Secondary schools also offer subjects outside the core national curriculum list, such as drama, dance and media studies, and there are initial teacher training (ITT) courses available that specialise in these.

 The GCSE, AS and A level qualifications in England are being reformed.
 The new subjects are being introduced gradually and have more demanding content.
-The system is moving to a linear structure, so students take all of their exams at the end of the course.
+The system is moving to a linear structure, so students take all their exams at the end of the course.
 A new grading system of numbers, instead of letters, has been introduced for GCSEs.
-Most subjects have now adopted numbers, but it will take until summer 2020 for all reformed GCSEs to move to the new scale.

 New T level courses are being introduced.
 These will be of an equivalent standard to A levels, offering a technical, as opposed to academic, route.
-These will be rolled out in phases, with the first three being available in September 2020.
+The new T levels are being rolled out in phases.

 Do you have what it takes to be a secondary school teacher?